theobytes/smartblog/content/blog/what-is-cloud-computing.md

 ### Private Cloud

-Business build and manage their own data centers for their specific tasks.There is more control over scalability, flexibility and customizability.
+Businesses build and manage their own data centers for their specific tasks.There is more control over scalability, flexibility and customizability.
 A business can build the needed infrastructure or outsource it from other providers such as amazon aws, Microsoft azure and any more.